South Carolina Revolutionary War Road Trip

 But nothing remains of the muster ground or the chapel today.
 Instead, visitors find a small cemetery along the busy highway with a meandering path among the gravesites.
 A few Revolutionary War Patriots are among the buried.

 The most notable gravesite is that of Charles Davant.
 In 1781, a staunch Loyalist, Captain Martinangel of Daufuskie Island, ambushed Davant on his ride home.
 Mortally wounded, Davant rode his horse to his plantation at Two Oaks, where he later died.

 During a small ceremony in 1996, one of Davant’s descendants unveiled a bronze plaque on his gravesite.

 South Carolina Revolutionary War Road Trips

-Read the other articles of this 11-part series:
+Read the other articles in this 10-part series:

 And be sure to read this additional article: